Heriberto-Juarez/vvalidation.js/README.md

 Now every time you will be able to not only return messages that are added after inputs but also you will be able to display messages in bootstrap 5 modals.

+**3. Do something with responses from server:**
+Now you are able to receive the responses from server by applying .done or .failed to the instance you created.

+Here is an example that expects a response from server with the next format:  {redirect: 'https://example.com'}

+Note: This is only available if `handleFormSubmission` is true.
+By default, it's value is true.

+    new VValidation('myForm', {
+        'lang': 'es'
+    }).done(function (response) {
+        //If response contains redirect property then we go there if(response.hasOwnProperty("redirect")){
+            window.location = response.redirect;
+        }
+    }).failed(function (e) {
+        console.log('Failed', e);
+    });